VnUgE/VNLib.Core/README.md

 VNLib is designed to be cross-platform.
 Components should work on any platform that supports a C compiler or a modern .NET runtime.
 While integration testing is not performed on all operating systems, the architecture is platform-agnostic by design.

+#### Licensing
+Each package is licensed individually - see its `LICENSE` file in each project directory.

 #### Contributing
 Note that GitHub and Codeberg integrations are disabled.
 VNLib takes its independence seriously and does not use third-party platforms for development, issue tracking, or pull requests.
-Information about contributing to the project can be found on the official website.
+Information about contributing to the project can be found on the [module page](https://www.vaughnnugent.com/resources/software/modules/vnlib.core).
 While the reach of free platforms is respected, project independence is a core value.

 The project is, however, very interested in seeing what is built with VNLib!
 If you have created a plugin or a project you would like to share, please get in touch via the contact information on the official website.